bunup/typeroll/README.md

 ### Error Handling

-The library provides a utility function to log isolated declaration errors:
+The library provides a utility function to log isolated declaration errors in readable format:

 ```ts
 import { generateDts, logIsolatedDeclarationErrors } from 'bun-dts';